aikins01/timesheets_api/README.md

 To get the server running run `rails s` and go to http://127.0.0.1:3000 in your browser

-To get a list of all the timesheets, go to http://127.0.0.1:3000/api/v1/timesheets.json
+To get a list of all the timesheets, go to http://127.0.0.1:3000/api/v1/timesheets.json Since it was an api only thing, I used the responders gem to achieve this result

 other endpoints can be tested also all defined in `/app/controllers/api/v1/timesheets_controller.rb`